Mindwerks/worldengine/README.md

 Requirements
 ============

-Libjpeg is required by PIL
+Libjpeg and libtiff are required by PIL

 Contributors
 ============